Federal and State Grants

 Submit the FAFSA every year to be considered for the Federal Pell grant.
 Eligibility for the Federal Pell Grant is based on financial need.
 The amount a student can receive is calculated based on the student's Expected Family Contribution (EFC), cost of attendance and enrollment status.

-Eligible students' initial Pell Grant award will be based on full time status.
-The final Pell grant award each semester will be based on enrolled credit hours at the close of the drop period for the term:
+Eligible students' initial Pell Grant award is based on full-time status, 12 or more credit hours per semester.
+The final Pell grant award each semester is based on enrolled credit hours at the close of the drop period for the term:

 12 or more credit hours = 100% of semester award

 6-8 hours = 50% of semester award

 5 or less hours = 25% of semester award

 Credit hours will not include courses that the student Never Attended prior to the semester drop date.

 Students who are not paid full-time in Fall and/or Spring semester will have remaining eligibility for the following summer term.
 Students who are paid full-time Fall and Spring may enroll Summer semester in six (6) or more credit hours to receive additional Pell Grant Funds.

 The amount of Federal Pell Grant funds you may receive over your lifetime is limited by federal law to the equivalent of six years of Pell Grant funding.
 24-credit hours is equal to 100% of the six-year equivalent of 600%.
 View your current lifetime eligibility percentage at StudentAid.gov.